zhonghua-zheng/pl-cee202-docs/source/page/instructor_TA/Python_no_coding.md

-# R Questions (without coding)
+# Python Questions (without coding)

-This page is specific to the **R** questions (**without coding**).
+This page is specific to the **Python** questions (**without coding**).
 The objectives are:

-- Use the necessary R function in the `server.py` to generate the solutions, and grade the questions
+- Use the necessary Python function in the `server.py` to generate the solutions, and grade the questions
 - Specify the randomized variables in the `server.py`
 - Specify the specific files (e.g., **figure**) in the `server.py`

 ## Overview

-The easiest way to create a R question (without coding) is by copying an existing R question, and change certain files.
+The easiest way to create a Python question (without coding) is by copying an existing question (either Python or R), and change certain files.
 Then you don't need to create the [UUID](https://www.uuidgenerator.net/) by yourself.

 Note: Each UUID will be assigned to a question only.

-## Step 1: Copy a R question
+## Step 1: Copy a question

 * Follow the Step 1 to Step 4 in the **[Routine work](https://pl-cee202-docs.readthedocs.io/en/latest/page/setup.html#routine-work)**.
 Then click **PrarieLearn** logo (next to **Admin**) in the upper left.